Local Area Information

 6 miles / 12 minutes

-The village has cafés, pubs (Bay Horse, Black Bull and Black Lion), butcher, chemist, bakery and cafe, Italian restaurant, Chinese takeaway, library (Monday, Friday and Saturday morning), sports hall, swimming pool and gym (Leazes Lane).
+The village has cafés, pubs (Bay Horse and the Black Lion), butcher, chemist, bakery and cafe, Italian restaurant, Chinese takeaway, library (Monday, Friday and Saturday morning), sports hall, swimming pool and gym (Leazes Lane).
 There is a Spar shop and petrol station on the way out of the village.

 There’s a lovely, small reservoir to walk around at Tunstall with a nature reserve at the far end to view birdlife.
 It is signed as you approach Wolsingham from Frosterley.